newfirstname/post-bot/README.md

 # Add Web-Based User Interface to edit filters

-first step is to add the database credentials to our UI fodler too. open the `UI/config/config.env` file and add the database creds to it:
+first step is to add the database credentials to our UI folder too. open the `UI/config/config.env` file and add the database creds to it:

 ```javascript